 How the standard has changed

-BS EN ISO 3506-2 has undergone a complete revision to reflect the fact that nuts made of duplex stainless steels (austenitic-ferritic) are now well-established in a range of applications.
-As a result the revised standard now includes duplex stainless steels for property classes 70, 80 and 100 and property class 100 for austenitic stainless steel grades as well as grade A8.
+BS EN ISO 3506-2 has undergone a complete revision to reflect the fact that nuts made of duplex stainless steels (austenitic-ferritic) are now well established in a range of applications.
+As a result, the revised standard now includes duplex stainless steels for property classes 70, 80 and 100

 Several other additions have been made to the standard, including information on nut styles; information on the design of stainless steel bolt and nut assemblies; and design principles of stainless steel nuts.
 Calculated proof load values and rounding rules have been added, as have requirements and guidance for inspection procedures; thread dimensions of the test mandrel for proof load; and finally nut marking and labelling especially for thin nuts with reduced loadability.